grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 1. When I stop triangulating along one axis, I may still need to triangulate along others.
 1. Triangulation allows me to take smaller steps when we *need* and when I don't, I use another approach.
 There are many things I don't triangulate.

-TODO rewrite the paragraph below:
-Summing up this example, I hope it was a situation where the result of triangulation was not apparent at the beginning and we really arrived at more generic code by eliminating duplication.
+I hope that, by showing you this example, I made a more compelling case for triangulation.
 I'd like to stop here, leaving the rest of this exercise for the reader.

 ## Summary

-Like I mentioned, triangulation is most useful when we have no idea how the internal design of a piece of functionality should look like (e.g. even if there are workflows, they cannot be easily derived from your knowledge of the domain) and we are not sure about along which axes our design needs to provide generality, but still are able to give some examples of the observable behavior of that functionality given certain inputs.
-These are usually situations where we need to slow down and take tiny steps that slowly bring us closer to more generic design and correct functionality -- and that's what triangulation is for!
+In this lengthy chapter, I tried to demonstrate three techniques for going from a false Statement to a true one:

+1. Type the obvious implementation
+1. Fake it (`til you make it)
+1. Triangulate

+I hope this was an easy-to-digest introduction and if you want to know more, be sure to check Kent Beck's book, where he uses these techniques extensively on several small exercises.